eireann07/dice-game/README.md

 # Dice Game
-- Basic dice game written in vanilla JavaScript
+*Basic dice game written in vanilla JavaScript deployed [here](https://eireann07.github.io/dice-game/) with Github pages.
+On refresh, the dice "re-roll" to create a new outcome.

 **What I enjoyed while building this site:** FINALLY MAKING IT WORK.
 It was so exciting when I was able to make all of the different aspects come together and actually do what they needed to do was exhilarating.